Spoof intelligence insight in EOP

-In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound email messages are automatically protected against spoofing by EOP as of October 2018.
+In Microsoft 365 organizations with mailboxes in Exchange Online or standalone Exchange Online Protection (EOP) organizations without Exchange Online mailboxes, inbound email messages are automatically protected against spoofing.
 EOP uses spoof intelligence as part of your organization's overall defense against phishing.
 For more information, see Anti-spoofing protection in EOP.

 When a sender spoofs an email address, they appear to be a user in one of your organization's domains, or a user in an external domain that sends email to your organization.
 Attackers who spoof senders to send spam or phishing email need to be blocked.
 But there are scenarios where legitimate senders are spoofing.
 For example:

 - Third-party senders use your domain to send bulk mail to your own employees for company polls.

 - An external company generates and sends advertising or product updates on your behalf.

 - An assistant regularly needs to send email for another person within your organization.

 Legitimate scenarios for spoofing external domains:

 - The sender is on a mailing list (also known as a discussion list), and the mailing list relays email from the original sender to all the participants on the mailing list.

 - An external company sends email on behalf of another company (for example, an automated report or a software-as-a-service company).

 You can use the spoof intelligence insight in the Microsoft 365 Defender portal to quickly identify spoofed senders who are legitimately sending you unauthenticated email (messages from domains that don't pass SPF, DKIM, or DMARC checks), and manually allow those senders.